 The appendix “Using Tracking-Area Objects” covers the legacy API for mouse tracking and cursor updates.
 It explains how to set up tracking and cursor rectangles and handle the events that are subsequently generated when users move the mouse cursor into those areas.

-The following ADC Reference Library documents are conceptually related to Cocoa Event-Handling Guide:
+The following documents are conceptually related to Cocoa Event-Handling Guide:

 Because view objects often redraw themselves in response to events, it is also recommended that you peruse Cocoa Drawing Guide.

-The following sample code projects in the ADC Reference Library include illustrative event-handling code:
+The following sample code projects include illustrative event-handling code:

 BoingX—mouse dragging, key events